Frequently Asked Questions

 At What Age should I start my puppy in classes?

 There is a ‘sensitive’ socialization period between 3-12 weeks of age where your pup needs to be socialized to as many new experiences and people as possible.
-Per the recommendations of the AVSAB, the best time to start training is during the sensitive period after your puppy has received his first set of shots as early as 8 weeks of age.
+Per the recommendations of the AVSAB, the best time to start training is during the sensitive period after your puppy has received his first set of shots and after a 2 week quarantine period at home.
 Isolating your puppy until all vaccinations are complete (4 months of age) can cause lifelong deficits.

 "Because the first three months are the period when sociability outweighs fear, this is the primary window of opportunity for puppies to adapt to new people, animals, and experiences.
 Incomplete or improper socialization during this important time can increase the risk of behavioral problems later in life including fear, avoidance, and/or aggression. "